Is Lojas Americanas going bankrupt?

 The company has recently opened several new stores across Brazil and is planning even more locations in the coming months.

-and the online store
+And the online store

 However, recent reports suggest that the company is on the verge of bankruptcy due to rising debt and falling sales.